nicolasgasco/baobab_ecommerce_mern/README.md

 ## Todo
 - Improving styles and responsiveness
-- Add more testing for backend
+- Add more testing with Jest
 - Add more filtering options

 ## Live app hosted on Heroku